 Ethereum Classic is another blockchain-based smart contract platform and cryptocurrency (ETC).
-Read our easy to understand introduction to find out how Ethereum Classic differentiates itself from its namesake predecessor.
+Read our easy to understand introduction to find out how to buy Ethereum Classic and how it differentiates itself from its namesake predecessor.

 Where to buy Ethereum Classic

-Read on to find out more about Ethereum Classic in 2020 or skip ahead to our step-by-step buyers guide if you’re up to speed and ready to invest.
+Read on to find out more about Ethereum Classic in 2020 or skip ahead to our step-by-step buyers guide if you’re up to speed and ready to buy ETC.

 What is Ethereum Classic?